Nationals Team

 President

 Hi!
-My name is Kylie Edwards, and I serve as the Special Events Intern for the TMS Howard Chapter.
-I am a sophomore Psychology major with double minors in Biology and Chemistry from Westchester, NY.
+My name is Kylie Edwards, and I serve as the President for the TMS Howard Chapter.
+I am a junior Psychology major with double minors in Biology and Chemistry from Westchester, NY.
 I am excited to bring my organizational skills and creativity to our events this year and help foster meaningful experiences for students and the community.
 Through TMS, I look forward to growing as a leader while supporting projects that make a real difference.

 Community Service Chair